 22.01 All music from traditional wind and percussion instruments or electronic instruments must be performed by a Student Live and in Real Time (16.05).
-The use of sampled, prerecorded, or sequenced sounds of woodwind, brasswind, and/or percussion instruments is not permitted.
-Other Music must either be performed "live and in real time" or prerecorded or sequenced for playback on a "one stroke, one note" basis (16.07).
-Tempo-Specific samples and musical loops are not permitted during the Performance (16.17).
+The use of sampled, prerecorded, or sequenced sounds of

 Non-music sounds such as narration or sound effects may be performed either through its live performance or through the playback of the recorded sound.